 - Demand damages.

 You always have the right to cancel a purchase before the product is delivered to you.
 The business cannot demand at that point that you complete the purchase and pay for the product.
 However, the business is entitled to demand compensation from you if it incurred expenses that were associated with the order.

 - Demand that the business send you an equivalent product.

 - Demand compensation or a discount to correct the defect.

-- Cancel the purchase and get your money back if the defect seriously impacts your life.
+- Cancel the purchase and get your money back if the delay will have a considerable impact on you.

 - Hold back as much of the payment as necessary to serve as security for your demand.

 The business has the right to repair the product or give you an equivalent one, assuming that it can do so within a reasonable period of time and without causing you additional inconvenience.